 Applying for a student visa in your home country

-If you are currently in your home country and need to apply for an entry clearance visa to come back to the UK to resume your studies e.g. to take re-sit examinations or after taking an interruption of study, then you will need to provide specific documents in order to make a successful application.
+If you are currently in your home country and need to apply for Tier 4 entry clearance to return to the UK to resume your studies, e.g. to take re-sit examinations or after taking an interruption of studies, you will need to provide specific documents to make your application successful.

-You can apply for an entry clearance visa up to three months before the start date of the course as shown on your CAS statement.
-Please note if the course start date on your CAS statement has passed when you apply, your application will be refused.
+You can apply for Tier 4 entry clearance up to three months before the start date of the course as shown on your CAS statement.
+Note: if the course start date on your CAS statement has passed when you apply, your application will be refused.

 Step by step guide to applying for entry clearance